seankhliao/mono/src/anime.md

 - [Oshi no Ko](https://myanimelist.net/anime/52034/Oshi_no_Ko)
   - Oshi no Ko
   - Watched: 12024-06-19
+  - Notes:
+    - __Hoshino Ai__ is the embodiment of the perfect lie we want to believe in
 - [Otonari no Tenshi-sama ni Itsunomanika Dame Ningen ni Sareteita Ken](https://myanimelist.net/anime/50739/Otonari_no_Tenshi-sama_ni_Itsunomanika_Dame_Ningen_ni_Sareteita_Ken)
   - The Angel Next Door Spoils Me Rotten
   - Watched: 12024-06-02